Mochitto/Markdown2Anki/README.md

 - **Write and format cards in Markdown**: create cards in Markdown syntax and then import them into Anki while retaining their structure.
 - **Custom Note types** that support split-screen, tabs, keyboard shortcuts, and mobile devices.
 - **No addons needed**: The resulting cards are pure HTML and the note-type is CSS and JS, which work with vanilla Anki.
-- **Different themes**: themes for both day and night modes, which are easily customizable.
+- **Different themes**: themes containing both day and night modes, which are easily customizable.
 You can [check them out here](https://github.com/Mochitto/Markdown2Anki/tree/master/themes)!
 - **Code highlighting** (using [pygments](https://pygments.org/)).
 - **Support for clozes** including those in code blocks.
 - **Support for images** with automatic importing: the program can find the images you mention in your obsidian notes and copy them to your Anki's media folder.